KnowageLabs/Knowage-Documentation/chapter_3/create_multidimension/olap.rst

 Drill down and drill up
 ~~~~~~~~~~~~~~~~~~~~~~~

-User can choose between drill types by clicking on one of the three buttons in the drill types section of the side bar.
+User can choose between different drill types by clicking on one of the three buttons in the "Drill On Dimensions" section of the side bar.
 There are three drill types.
 In the following we give some details on them.

 1. **Position**: this is the default drill type.
-Clicking on a drill down/drill up command will expand/collapse a pivot table with          child members of a member with that particular command.
+Clicking on a drill down/drill up command will expand/collapse a pivot table with child members of a member.
 See below.

 .. figure:: media/image168.png

      “Position” drill down.

 2. **Member**: if the user wants to perform drill operation not only on one member per time but on all members of the same name and level at the same time it is needed to select member drill type.
 See below.

 .. figure:: media/image169.png

     “Member” drill down.

-3. **Replace**: This option lets the user replace the parent member with his child member during drill down operation.
+3. **Replace**: this option lets the user replace the parent member with his child member during drill down operation.
 To drill up the user should click on the arrow icon next to the dimension name on which to perform operation.
 See figure below.

 .. figure:: media/image170.png